loberti1/glob_challenge/README.md

 # 2
 Inside SQL folder, all queries needed can be accesed.
 DDL and DML were defined for this section, pretty straightforward.
 I added an endpoint for this queries in app_api_glob.py, this time as I'm getting information, 'GET' method will be used.
 I added some visualizations in PowerBI for this queries as a bonus track.

+# 3
+I do not have enough time for the bonus track but my intent, at the very least, is to dockerize this flask app in an AWS EC2 instace